scottoffen/fluenthttpclient/docs/docs/httprequestbuilder.md

 :::warning Query Strings and Fragments

-`BaseAddress` and `Route` must remain clean—free of query strings and fragments—so that FluentHttpClient has a single, predictable source of truth for all query-related behavior.
+`BaseAddress` and `Route` must remain clean - free of query strings and fragments - so that FluentHttpClient has a single, predictable source of truth for all query-related behavior.
 Allowing query components in multiple places leads to ambiguous URI construction, duplicated encoding, and inconsistent request signatures.
 By enforcing that all query values flow through `QueryParameters`, the builder can reliably compose the final URI, ensure consistent encoding rules, and prevent subtle bugs caused by mixing inline query strings with fluent configuration.

 :::